Parental Leave Income Gap Planner

 Helpful catches increase score, streak, and cushion.
 Consecutive catches create a bonus, and the pace speeds up as your plan improves.

 The game is separate from the calculator result, so it will not change your financial estimate.
-It is just a playful reminder that building a leave cushion often happens one small contribution at a time.
+It is simply a playful reminder that building a parental leave cushion often happens one small contribution at a time.